 THE INFLUENCE OF GOVERNANCE ON CORPORATE GIVING

-ISO 26000 was implemented September 14 2010.
-For those not familiar, The ISO –a network of the national standards institutes of some 160 countries that develops and coordinates standards of operations for business lines.
-The standards govern management of Quality, Risk Environmental and now Social Responsibility.
-Simply put, these standards are applied to a company’s business practices, who actively engage in pursuing compliance.
+ISO 26000 was implemented on September 14, 2010.
+For those not familiar, The ISO –a network of the national standards institutes of some 160 countries that develop and coordinate standards of operations for business lines.
+The standards govern the management of Quality, Risk Environmental, and now Social Responsibility.
+Simply put, these standards are applied to a company’s business practices, which actively engage in pursuing compliance.
 When they do so, they are awarded an ISO brand of approval for achieving and maintaining these standards.
 These are highly coveted and companies who achieve them make them visible.

 In the words of the ISO itself “The world demands social responsibility.
 ISO 26000, the first internationally approved standard to provide guidance on social responsibility, is a global response to this global challenge.”

 The ISO 26000 is intended to outline for companies:

 - concepts, terms and definitions related to social responsibility;

 - the background, trends, and characteristics of social responsibility;

 - principles and practices relating to social responsibility;

 - the core subjects and issues of social responsibility;

 - integrating, implementing, and promoting socially responsible behavior throughout the organization and, through its policies and practices, within its sphere of influence;